 But as you prove your financial responsibility over several months, you may be able to increase your credit line to improve your purchasing power.

 If you need a larger initial credit limit, you may want to consider a secured credit card that allows you to choose your credit line based on the amount of your refundable security deposit.
-But this means you need to have the cash available to hand over to the bank.
+But this means you must have the cash to hand over to the bank.

 If you’re concerned that your low credit score may disqualify you from getting a credit card, you can search for a card that allows you to prequalify without harming your credit score.